chid-mulesoft/mule-deploy-project/README.md

 ```
   mvn package -P crowd  \
+  -Dmule.maven.packaging=jar \
   -Danypoint.user=derek.lin \
   -Danypoint.password=(ANYPOINT PASSWORD) \
   -DorgId=(ORG ID) \
   -DenvId=(ENV ID)  \
   -DexchangeFileName=(location of the exchange.json file, i.e. ./classes/exchange.json) \
-  -DtargetPropFile=(output file for holding the api discovery detail, these detail are sourced from API Manager)
+  -DtargetPropFile=(output file for holding the api discovery detail, these detail are sourced from API Manager) \
+  -DmuleRunTime=(the mule runtime version, 4.1.5 or 3.9.4 for example, this will be used by API Manager)
 ```

 Notes: